MIONkb/cgrv-opt/README.md

 Directories:

-1. tools: cpp of forward-opt
+1. tools: cpp of cgra-opt

-2. include/lib: c++ header/source for forwar-opt
+2. include/lib: c++ header/source for cgra-opt

 ## Build

-Change your llvm install path in build_forwardopt.sh and CMakeList.txt, and run build_forwardopt.sh (recommemd to run it through ctrl+C/ctrl+v line-by-line).
+Change your llvm install path in build_forwardopt.sh and CMakeList.txt, and run build_cgraopt.sh (recommemd to run it through ctrl+C/ctrl+v line-by-line).

-## Run

-Change your llvm install path in env.sh, and source env.sh.

-Then run the model transforming following scripts in ./models.(eg. ./models/simplr/scripts.sh).

-Pytorch to mlir needs torch-mlir python package.

 ### Dependencies
-##### LLVM-17
+##### LLVM-18
 Maybe we need a new version of llvm.
-Commit: 4553dc46a05ec6f1e2aebcde1ce185772a26780b
+Cunrrent LLVM version Commit: 4553dc46a05ec6f1e2aebcde1ce185772a26780b

 Please download it from